sceutre/flux-ux/README.md

 ![architecture diagram](https://sceutre.github.io/adv/diagram.svg)

-One small point to mention is that dotted line represent loose coupling.

 ## the things in the diagram

 <u>**Action**</u>
+    - an Action represents a multicast function of any types, type safe through typescript
     - these are basically [signals](https://github.com/robertpenner/as3-signals)
-    - an Action represents a multicast function, type safe through typescript
-    - Views and BackendDirectors can fire actions
-    - Directors can listen to actions
     - there will be a lot of actions, but they are easy to make

-<u>**View**</u>
+<u>**Component**</u>
-    - react components
+    - these are exactly react components
-    - no business logic
-    - no asynchronous calls
+    - no business logic, no asynchronous calls
     - the only state is "ui state"
-    - can fire Actions

-<u>**ExecutiveView**</u>
-    - special type of view
-    - can read from FrontendDirectors
+<u>**ExecComponent**</u>
+    - are forceUpdated when one of their Directors-of-interest changes

 <u>**Director**</u>
     - responsible for business logic
-    - has public getters, no setters
+    - basically a rename of Store
-    - singleton
+    - is a singleton
-    - listens to Actions
-    - abstract class

-<u>**FrontendDirector**</u>
+    - is read-only, only way changes are made are in callbacks of Actions-of-interest
-    - no asynchronous calls
+    - no asynchronous calls -- go through a backend instead

-    - is listened to for changes by ExecutiveViews
+<u>**Backends**</u>
-    - is read by ExecutiveViews and other Directors
+    - is a singleton

-<u>**BackendDirector**</u>
     - asynchronously talks to servers doing rpc and push
-    - is not listened to by anyone
-    - fires Actions for server comms into the system (cannot fire Action inside of action handler)
-    - is only read by other Directors
+    - is invoked by Director, ie a backend is a service provider for director
+    - server responses do not get directly delivered anywhere (eg no callbacks).
+Instead all server -> comms are consumed with backend or cause an Action to be fired

 <u>**Dispatcher**</u>
     - singleton central dispatcher used by Actions
-    - Directors can wait for other Directors to be finsihed processing Action (with cycle protection)
+    - can wait for other Directors to be finsihed processing Action (with cycle protection)

 ## example

-(as an aside I'm a proponent of never-use-this.state, but that's not required)

 ```
 // in login-actions.ts

-import {Action} from "adv/action";
+import {Action} from "adv";

 export const loginSubmittedAction
    = new Action<(username:string, password:string) => void>("Login Submitted");